ryan2214/Game-Sword-Art-Offline/README.md

 # Game-Sword-Art-Offline-as-2D
-project of Sword Art Offline as 2D
+Project of Sword Art Offline as 2D

+Inspired by anime sword art online.

 This is the first time for me to build a project,please feel free to give me your suggestion:D

 #Current Major Task:
--Core Battle Code debug
+-Core Battle Code Debug

--Sword Skill making
+-Sword Skill Making

--Map&plots designing
+-Map&Plots Designing